aws/aws-cli/awscli/examples/ssm/list-associations.rst

 **To list your associations for a specific instance**

-This example lists all the associations for instance ``i-0000293ffd8c57862``.
+This example lists all the associations for an instance.

 Command::